 Have you recently noticed any changes in your foundation?
 In that case, they could have been caused by the normal settling process or specific foundation problems.
-Because sometimes it’s easy to confuse normal settling, which is also called uniform settlement, with foundation failure, we wrote this blog post to explain the most important differences between the two.
+Because sometimes it’s easy to confuse normal settling, which is also called the uniform settlement, with foundation failure.
+We wrote this blog post to explain the most important differences between the two.
 After all, being able to recognize the early signs of foundation failure is key to avoiding expensive home repairs.

 Uniform Settlement versus Foundation Failure: Why and How They Occur

 Uniform settlement represents a natural process that results from the downward force of gravity on a structure.
 This essentially means that every single structure settles over time, regardless of how well it was built.
-Furthermore, construction data shows that buildings tend to settle more in the locations that have clay soils, such as the Greater Houston area.
-Because these soils contain very small, flat particles, with little space between them, they expand and contract according to the moisture content more than other types of soil.
+Furthermore, construction data shows that buildings tend to settle more in locations that have clay soils, such as the Greater Houston area.
+Because these soils contain very small, flat particles, with little space between them.
+They expand and contract according to the moisture content more than other soil types

-One essential aspect that every Houston homeowner should be aware of is that there are two types of uniform settlement that can affect a building.
+One essential aspect that every Houston homeowner should be aware of is that two types of uniform settlements can affect a building.
 The first one, commonly referred to as initial settlement, usually occurs within the first few years following the construction.
 As long as the builder compacts the soil under the home properly and builds the foundation correctly, according to specifications, the initial settlement should be minimal.
-The second type is known as ongoing settlement and takes place over time, as the home ages.
+The second type is known as ongoing settlement and takes place over time as the home ages.
 Both initial and ongoing settlement and their potential negative effects can be controlled with regular foundation maintenance.

 Uniform Settlement versus Foundation Failure: Assessing the Signs

 To the untrained eye, differentiating between the signs of uniform settlement and the signs that point out foundation problems can be a lot harder than it seems.
-Because there are situations when immediate action is required and situations when there’s no reason to be alarmed, we’ve gathered below a few signs that could help you more easily distinguish between uniform settlement and foundation failure.
+There are situations when immediate action is required and situations when there’s no reason to be alarmed.
+Below we’ve gathered a few signs that could help you distinguish between uniform settlement and foundation failure more easily.